 - 1 The Confederation may legislate on:

 - a. employee protection;

 - b. relations between employer and employee, and in particular on common regulations on operational and professional matters;

 - c. recruitment services:

-- the declaration of collective employment agreements to be generally applicable.
+- the declaration of collective employment agreements to be generally applicable

+- 2 Collective employment agreements may be declared generally applicable only if they take appropriate account of the justified interests of minorities and regional

 - With transitional provision

-2 Collective employment agreements may be declared generally applicable only if they take appropriate account of the justified interests of minorities and regional particularities, and they respect the principle of equality before the law and the right to form professional associations.
+particularities, and they respect the principle of equality before the law and the right to form professional associations.

-3 August 1 shall be the National Day of the Swiss Confederation.
-In terms of employment law, it shall be regarded as equivalent to a Sunday, with equivalent rights to pay.
+3 August 1 is the National Day of the Swiss Confederation.
+In terms of employment law, it is regarded as equivalent to a Sunday, with equivalent rights to pay.